pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

-When the option is included on the command line, the display of statistics is enabled after each command in the interactive mode and before exit in the cmd mode.
+When the option is included on the command line, the display of statistics is enabled after each command in the interactive mode and before exit in the command mode.

-Statistics are always gathered in pywbemcli for the curren connection for every command executed.
+Statistics are always gathered in pywbemcli for the current connection for every command executed.
+They can be displayed at any time in the interactive mode with the command ``statistics show``.

 For more information on statistics gathered by pywbemcli and WBEM servers see